Thursday, December 11, 2008

 I did not at all like such foolishly nonsense behaviour from a nine-year old kid.
 I wanted to give him a good slap.
 But, that was out of question.
 So, I looked at his mom's face and silently soliloquied, "Spoilt brat!"

 Anne told Paul, "Uncle is new here you know?
-That's why he couldn't recognize Paul."
+That's why he couldn't recognize Nip."

 Then she turned to me and winked.
 "You really don't know.
 Nip is a girl -- Paul's daughter."